emanuilov/web-project-template/README.md

 4. [NPM](https://nodejs.org/en/)
 5. Open this directory and a terminal and run `npm install -g yarn;npm install;composer require --dev phpunit/phpunit ^8`

-# Setting up SFTP sync on Windows ()
-#### If you get this error when using rsync via cygwin - `gulp-rsync: rsync error: error in rsync protocol data stream (code 12) at io.c(226)` do the following:
-1. Download any Linux subsystem for Linux
-2. Open the bash terminal and install rsync
-3. Open `./node_modules/gulp-rsync/rsync.js` and replace the array in the spawn command for Windows(line 85) with this - `['/s', '/c', '"bash -c -i \"' + command + ' && exit\""']`

 # Starting a new project
 1. Set the correct project name, version and git link in `package.json`
 2. Set the correct repository for git